 Decoding Data-Based Decisions

 Customer buying journeys vary across e-commerce platforms.
 Therefore, analyzing data across online shopping stores has become a priority.
 Sellers or brands often try to decode the data through the analytics provided by the platform.
 They often evaluate factors like stock availability, the share of visibility, share-of-shelf, etc., at the deepest level, leaving out a vast majority of the potential customer base.

-Moreover, the data given by the e-commerce platform may not deliver actionable insights and definitely doesn't offer a comparative view on a real-time or daily, weekly, and monthly basis.
+Moreover, the data given by the e-commerce platform may not deliver actionable insights and definitely doesn’t offer a comparative view on a real-time daily, weekly, or monthly basis.
 Generating actions through insights is left in the hands of the internal team recruited by the brand.

 Knowing the data is not optional because customers want to connect with the products they bring home.
 Therefore, enriching the data has become necessary, and brands lack the necessary solution for analyzing the information, which could probably enhance their loyal customer base.